 And as the pandemic continued to add challenges and shutdowns prohibited travel, farmers around the world lost access to workers—and therefore their ability to harvest and process produce and livestock.
 Large farmers and subsistence farmers alike struggled to transport their goods to markets.
 Domestic food supplies developed kinks all along the pandemic food supply chain, and hunger quickly skyrocketed.

 Experts such as the World Bank point out that hunger vulnerability also increased exponentially in areas affected by other crises, such as plagues, political conflict, and extreme weather events.
-But make no mistake, the problem is universal: according to the United Nations World Food Programme, the pandemic will nearly double acute hunger by the end of 2020.

 It was mid-March, the peak of harvest season in the Philippines, and the country was in total lockdown.
 “Produce was rotting in the fields while 13 million people were panic buying.
 It was total chaos,” said Cherrie Atilano, founder of the AGREA Foundation, whose mission is to promote fair-trade and sustainable agriculture.
 “There were no trucks to transport the produce,” she said, and no drivers even if there had been.
 The military enforced strict curfews, and travel was prohibited—even to bring food where it was needed.